 How to use essential oils to relieve pain

 Essential oils are typically applied to the skin directly – they should never be ingested.

 You can apply essential oils topically onto an area that’s giving you trouble – like a joint, sore or other painful areas – either by hand or using a rollerball bottle.

 Before applying directly to the skin, essential oils are often mixed with carrier oils.
 This dilutes them, letting you apply them directly to the skin without irritation.

 Popular carrier oils include fractionated coconut oil, almond or jojoba oil.

 Essential oils can be packaged using different products that allow them to be applied or used in various ways.

-PET bottles such as the PET Therapy bottle are another option making the oils more easy to post without fear of breakage.
+PET bottles – like the PET Therapy bottle – are another option making the oils easier to post without fear of breakage.